MrCael/startup/notes.md

 ### Misc.

 JSON stands for JavaScript Object Notation and is a readable way to store data.
 It is used for sending data between servers and web applications.

+## Services

+### Express

+Express was super nice to use.
+I had to work out some kinks, especially with `PATCH` requests, but I ended up getting those figured out.
+The biggest thing was to make sure I had the `method` in the request completely capitalized.

+### 3rd-party APIs

+These were also pretty simple to use and implement.
+I ended up going with an API to allow me to send email notifications which was a bit more complex than what we did in class, but I still didn't have much trouble getting it to work.
+The main roadblock I found was when pushing my code to my production environment.
+Because I added a `.env` file to hold an API key I had to add that to the `deployService.sh` script so it would be uploaded to my server.
+But once I added that one command to the file everything worked perfectly.